-There is currently a vacancy for the vicar of Collaton St Mary Church (May 2015).
-In the meantime, for any information relating to Collaton St Mary Church, please email firstname.lastname@example.org.
+The vicar of Collaton St Mary Church is Fr Gary Deighton.
+For any information relating to the Church, please email firstname.lastname@example.org.
 Information about the services, and contact details, are available on the Church Services page.

 History of Collaton St Mary Church